Local Area Tile Roofing

-Slate roofs in are a great choice to help give a home a unique yet natural look.
+Slate roofs in Local Area are a great choice to help give a home a unique yet natural look.
 They are created out of metamorphic slate—rocks that have been formed by heat and pressure.
 Slate is formed out of a combination of various mineral compounds, volcanic materials and clay.
 In fact, the density of this rock is one of the factors that make slate tiles a fantastic choice for roofing.

 Slate is a naturally strong material that slate tile roofs have earned the nickname of “hundred-year roof” for their natural lifespan of 100 years or more.
 Another appeal of slate is its multiple natural colors, making for a beautiful roof.
 You’ll find black, gray and brown interwoven with blue, purple, green and more.
 A variety of synthetic slate tiles are on the market.
 These are made from clay, asphalt, shingles, rubber composite, and more.
 These slate alternatives can look quite realistic, but don’t be fooled; there’s no comparison when it comes to the strength and lifespan of the real thing.

 Composite roof tiles are a lightweight, sustainable alternative to concrete or clay.
 The process begins by compressing recycled plastic and other environmentally friendly materials.
 Many roofing professionals in Local Area enjoy working with composite tile because they are significantly lighter than many other forms of tile.
 This makes it easier for roofers to move and place the tiles when performing the installation.